 Children in Montessori environments are completely engaged in the learning experience, absorbed in their work, enthusiastic about school and confident in their interactions with others.

-What is the reason for three-year age groups in the classroom?
+What is the reason for multi-age groups in the classroom?
 The mixed-aged classes offer many benefits to the child.
 First, the younger children benefit from the example set by the older children, both academically and socially.
 The children learn from each other and learn to respect each other’s capabilities and learning styles.

 The older children benefit from assuming a leadership role in their class, helping the younger ones and sharing their knowledge.
 They develop a deeper sense of their own growth by observing and recalling how they have developed in the classroom.
 The children develop a deep sense of community, and confidence by spending three years in the same class.